Being a young carer is not a choice; it's just what we do

 How you can get involved and support young carers and young adult carers!

-You can also sign our pledge to show your support and visit our social media resources page to download social media graphics to publicise our survey findings on your social media pages.
+You can sign our pledge to show your support and visit our social media resources page to download social media graphics to publicise our survey findings on your social media pages.